IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 * The database field __registration_id__ (specified in the TABLE command) is created automatically as an auto-incremented synthetic key
-* The database field __record_id__ represents the REDCap record ID, and is created automatically in the database for all tables by REDCap ETL
+* The database field __record_id__ represents the REDCap record ID, and is created automatically in the database for all tables by REDCap-ETL
 * The database fields __record_id__, __first_name__ and __last_name__
   match the REDCap fields.
 * The REDCap field __dob__ was renamed to __birthdate__ in the database